TrueOsiris/docker-vrising/README.md

 | WORLDNAME | optional worldname | default = world1.
 No real need to alter this. saves will be in a subdir WORLDNAME |

 ## Ports
-Edit `ServerHostSettings.json` if you wan't to change the ports,name,descriptions etc. If you change the ports make sure you do the same for the dcoker container.
+Edit `ServerHostSettings.json` if you wan't to change the ports,name,descriptions etc. If you change the ports make sure you do the same for the docker container.

 | Exposed Container port | Type | Default |  Comment |
 | ---------------------- | ---- | ------- | -------- |